pnp/powershell/documentation/Get-PnPFileSharingLink.md

 # Get-PnPFileSharingLink

 ## SYNOPSIS
-Retrieves sharing links to associated with the file.
+Retrieves sharing links to associated with the file or list item.

 ## SYNTAX